Taiwanese indigenous peoples: Contact with Chinese

 Early Chinese histories refer to visits to eastern islands that some historians identify with Taiwan.
 Troops of the Three Kingdoms state of Eastern Wu are recorded visiting an island known as Yizhou in the spring of 230.
 They brought back several thousand natives but 80 to 90 percent of the soldiers died to unknown diseases.
 Some scholars have identified this island as Taiwan while others do not.
 The Book of Sui relates that Emperor Yang of the Sui dynasty sent three expeditions to a place called "Liuqiu" early in the 7th century.
 They brought back captives, cloth, and armour.
-The Liuqiu described by the Book of Sui had pigs and chicken but no cows, sheep, donkeys, or horses.
+The Liuqiu described by the Book of Sui had pigs and chickens but no cows, sheep, donkeys, or horses.
 It produced little iron, had no writing system, taxation, or penal code, and was ruled by a king with four or five commanders.
 The natives used stone blades and practiced slash-and-burn agriculture to grow rice, millet, sorghum, and beans.
-Later the name Liuqiu (whose characters are read in Japanese as "Ryukyu") referred to the island chain to the northeast of Taiwan, but some scholars believe it may have referred to Taiwan in the Sui period.
+Later, the name Liuqiu (whose characters are read in Japanese as "Ryukyu") referred to the island chain to the northeast of Taiwan, but some scholars believe it may have referred to Taiwan in the Sui period.

 During the Yuan dynasty (1271–1368), Han Chinese people started visiting Taiwan.
 The Yuan emperor Kublai Khan sent officials to the Ryukyu Kingdom in 1292 to demand its loyalty to the Yuan dynasty, but the officials ended up in Taiwan and mistook it for Ryukyu.
 After three soldiers were killed, the delegation immediately retreated to Quanzhou in China.
 Another expedition was sent in 1297.
 Wang Dayuan visited Taiwan in 1349 and noted that the customs of its inhabitants were different from those of Penghu's population, but did not mention the presence of other Chinese.
 He mentioned the presence of Chuhou pottery from present day Lishui, Zhejiang, suggesting that Chinese merchants had already visited the island by the 1340s.